robinelting/iwo-milestone5/README.md

 # Introduction to Research Methods - Milestone 5

-In this GitHub repository you can find a linux shell script, called `m5.sh`, that counts all occurences of the article "de" in the Dutch Wikipedia Page of the Rijksuniversiteit Groningen (https://nl.wikipedia.org/wiki/Rijksuniversiteit_Groningen).
+In this GitHub repository you can find a linux shell script, called `sample.sh`, that counts all occurences of the article "de" in the Dutch Wikipedia Page of the Rijksuniversiteit Groningen (https://nl.wikipedia.org/wiki/Rijksuniversiteit_Groningen).

 ## Data
 Besides the shell script, you can find a text file in this repository including the data from the Dutch Wikipedia Page of the Rijksuniversiteit Groningen.
 This data consists of all text from the Dutch Wikipedia Page of the Rijksuniversiteit Groningen.
 This text file is called `rug.txt`.
 You can use this file to achieve the same results as I did.